How to Set Up DNS Load Balancing on VergeCloud for Efficient Website Traffic Management

 1. Navigate to the VergeCloud user panel and select the domain where you wish to configure load balancing.

-2. Go to the DNS Records section and create a new A Record.
+2. Go to the DNS Records section and create a new A Record or AAAA Record.

 3. In the Name field, specify the hostname (subdomain) for which you want to set up load balancing.
 Use @ for the root domain or enter the specific subdomain name if applicable.

 4. Provide the IP addresses of the servers in the Value field.
-You can enter multiple IPs to distribute the traffic among those servers.
+For enabling load balancing, you need click "Add New Value" to enter origin IPs to distribute the traffic among those servers.

 5. In the Response Type section, specify whether you want the DNS to respond with a single IP or multiple IP addresses when resolving the domain.